 It is important for people to protect themselves both online and in-person, and to report any suspicious activity they encounter.
-The simplest way to accomplish this is to:
+The simplest ways to accomplish this are to:

 Additional information regarding how to report suspicious activity and protect the community is available via the resources below.

-Nationwide SAR Initiative (NSI): The Nationwide Suspicious Activity Reporting (SAR) Initiative is a joint collaborative effort by the U.S. Department of Homeland Security; the Federal Bureau of Investigation; and state, local, tribal, and territorial law enforcement partners.
-This initiative provides law enforcement with another tool to help prevent terrorism and other related criminal activity by establishing a national capacity for gathering, documenting, processing, analyzing, and sharing SAR information.
+- Nationwide SAR Initiative (NSI): The Nationwide Suspicious Activity Reporting (SAR) Initiative is a joint collaborative effort by the U.S. Department of Homeland Security, the FBI, and law enforcement partners.

-The Contact Us section of the FBI’s website provides detailed contact information, such as relevant phone numbers and the addresses of the FBI’s local and international offices.
+- The Contact Us section of fbi.gov provides detailed contact information for the FBI’s local and international offices.
 You can also submit a tip online.

 - The U.S. Violent Extremist Mobilization Indicators booklet lists behaviors that could mean someone is planning ideologically motivated violence.

 The High-Value Detainee Interrogation Group (HIG) brings together intelligence professionals from the U.S. Intelligence Community to conduct interrogations that strengthen national security and that are consistent with the rule of law.